 Drive Safely in the WinterShorter days mean less sunlight.
 Checking that your car lights are in working order is a great way to make sure you are visible at night.
 Even if your headlights work, consider upgrading them if they are very old.
 New headlights are designed to provide better visibility by shining farther and wider.
 Checking that all your wiper blades are in working order is also important.
 Upgrade old blades and replace them if they are older than six months or simply not doing their job.
 Another great tip is to fill your windshield washer reservoir with a de-icing washer fluid to help melt precipitation and repel dirt and salt from the roadways.
 If you find yourself in a winter auto accident and in need of auto body repairs, Barbosa’s Kustom Kolor in Parkville, MO is ready to help.
 They are a local, family-owned business that does right by their customers.
 Call (816) 741-6348 or request an estimate online to get back on the road quickly with quality repairs.
 And before you know it, spring will be there!

 Save Gas with your Driving StyleBeing behind schedule or getting stuck in traffic can frustrate and stress drivers out.
 Stress can lead to aggressive driving which can use up more gas than usual driving conditions.
-Quick starts from a traffic light or stop sign and speeding cause worse fuel economy in your vehicle.
+Quickstarts from a traffic light or stop sign and speeding causes worse fuel economy in your vehicle.
 When tempted to jump off the line when starting from a stop, image an egg between your foot and the accelerator pedal.
 Slow and gentle starts save wasted gas.
-In addition, speeds above 55 mph are less fuel efficient.
+In addition, speeds above 55 mph are less fuel-efficient.
 10-15% improvement in fuel economy can be gained from reducing your speed from 65 to 55 mph.
 And idling is a gas zapper.
-If possible, turn your engine off to save gas when waiting in a line or traffic for long periods of time.
+If possible, turn your engine off to save gas when waiting in a line or in traffic for long periods of time.